Tschanzlin/D3-Challenge/README.md

 # D3-Challenge

 10/4:
-- Created scatter chart with basic functionality - plotting healthcare vs. poverty with tooltip enabled
+- Created scatter chart with basic functionality - plotted static Poverty vs. Obesity) with tooltip enabled
+- Incorporated dynamic x-axis, adding two variables that can be selected (Poverty or Age)